tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Pricing-API.md

 #### Interest-Free Months (MSI) in Mexico

-In Mexico, **General Interest-Free Installments** are commonly known as **Meses sin Intereses (MSI)**.
+In Mexico, **General Interest-Free Installments** are commonly known as **Interest-Free Months** (Meses sin Intereses or MSI).
 This option allows you to offer fixed payment plans (3, 6, 9, 12, or 18 months) without interest.

 MSI transactions use the same structure as standard installments by specifying the number of months in the `INSTALLMENTS_NUMBER` field of the `extraParameters` object.
 Unlike promotional installments, MSI does not require a `PROMOTION_ID`.
 Valid MSI durations are 3, 6, 9, 12, or 18 months.